ahmeddwafik22/AirLine_ticketPrice_Prediction/README.md

 # AirLine_ticketPrice_Prediction
 Machine learning Project that consist of 2 milestones  ( predicting the price of a ticket ,secondlly predict the category --> cheap or expensive)

+Visualized and explored the data.
+Pre-processed the data and Made feature engineering.
+Applied different regression models (Linear Regression, Polynomial Regression, Random Forest, Decision Tree) to predict ticket price.
+Applied different classification models (Logistic Regression, SVM, Random Forest, Decision Tree) to predict if the ticket price is expensive or not.

 How to run the code :